iifl-logo

 vii.
 According to the information and explanations given to us, in respect of statutory dues:

-(a) Undisputed statutory dues including provident fund, employees state insurance, income tax, sales tax, service tax, duty of custom, duty of excise, goods and service tax, value-added tax, cess and other material statutory dues, as applicable, have generally been regularly deposited with the appropriate authorities, though there have been slight delalys in a few cases.
+(a) Undisputed statutory dues including provident fund, employees state insurance, income tax, duty of custom, goods and service tax, cess and other material statutory dues, as applicable, have been regularly deposited with the appropriate authorities.

 Further, no undisputed amounts payable in respect thereof were outstanding at the year-end for a period of more than six months from the date they became payable.

-(b) The dues in respect of service tax, value added tax, income tax and excise duty which have not been deposited as at March 31, 2024, on account of dispute are given below:
+(b) The dues in respect of income tax which have not been deposited as at March 31, 2025, on account of dispute are given below:

 Name of the Statute